 Median salary: $72,079

 Historians research, study, and interpret historical events as documented in sources, such as government and institutional papers, newspapers and other periodicals, images, interviews, films, electronic media, and unreleased manuscripts like diaries and letters.
+There are history careers that are in high demand so you have plenty of paths to choose to take.

 Median salary: $100,000